 If you already have a database product in the supported list below, you can use it to support MQSeries Integrator.

 IBM DB2 Universal Database for Windows NT Version 5.2 with Fixpack 12, or Version 6.1 (Enterprise Edition, Connect Enterprise Edition, or Extended Enterprise Edition).

-This database can be used with the Configuration Manager and the broker components.
+This database is required for the Configuration Manager.